 People aged over 60 are at a greater risk from COVID-19.
-It’ s important that we work together to keep you safe, keep you active and keep you socially connected whilst minimising any physical contact with others.
+Even with the roll out of the vaccine underway, it’s important that we work together to keep you safe, keep you active and keep you socially connected whilst minimising any physical contact with others.

 For you: Stay safe, active and connected